m-divya-29/microservices/README.md

 $env:PATH="$env:JAVA_HOME\bin;$env:PATH"
 ```
 ### If Lombok annotations don't work as expected
-- remove it from build/plugins
+- remove it from pom.xml > build/plugins
 - close the project, delete the `.idea` and `target` folders and reopen the project.